Your Guide to Boxing Day Leftovers

 Christmas is a time for family, friends and food.
 We Brits love a Christmas dinner, but we’re also keen on Boxing Day leftovers…or are we?

-It’d be so easy to go out after Christmas, and dine in pubs and restaurants, but do you reuse the food you cooked up on December 25th?
-A recent article from The Guardian highlighted that up to 2m kilos of Christmas cheese will be wasted this year and that’s just the tip of the iceberg, when it comes to food waste.
+It’d be so easy to go out after Christmas, and dine in pubs and restaurants, but what about the food you cooked up on December 25th?
+A 2018 article from The Guardian highlighted that up to 2m kilos of Christmas cheese was due to be wasted last year.

 We don’t make the most of the food we have in the UK, so why not make the most of your leftovers this Christmas?
 Here are a few ideas to whet your appetite: